-Ecopetrol has a solid liquidity position, including \$5.0 billion of cash and short-term investments as of September 30, 2012.
-This cash could be drawn down in 2013 as a result of higher spending.
+Ecopetrol has a solid liquidity position, including \$8.3 billion of consolidated cash and short-term investments (\$5.6 billion parent) as of September 30, 2013 as a result of a US\$2.5 billion note offering COP\$900 billion of local market issuance in 2013.
+This cash could be drawn down in 2013 and 2014 to support higher spending.
 The company has access to international bond markets, drawings under a \$1 billion US Export Import Bank facility, or local Peso bonds.
-The debt maturity profile is manageable, with COP\$444.884 million due in 2013.
+The debt maturity profile is manageable.